 We’re really lucky that the brain is subject to research and it means that there are great scientists designing experiments and writing about how the brain can develop.
 We learn from the ongoing research about the best way to develop our games.
 We also work with academic institutions on some games and we provide our app as a free research platform to help scholars understand the impact of cognitive training.

-Prof. Barbara Sahakian / Cambridge University – We developed a memory game called Wizard, based on Professor Sahakian’s research.
-Her work showed that playing the game improved memory and you can read more about the study here1.
+Prof. Barbara Sahakian / Cambridge University – We have developed two games with Professor Sahakian and her team.
+The first is a memory game called Wizard and her research shows that playing the game improves memory.
+You can read more about the study here1.

-Prof. Wei Ji Ma and Sebastiaan van Opheusden / New York University – Right now, we’re developing a decision making game with Professor Wei Ji Ma, based on his previous research2.
-We can’t wait to see what our users think about it!
+Prof. Wei Ji Ma and Sebastiaan van Opheusden / New York University – We have developed a decision making game with Professor Wei Ji Ma, based on his previous research2.
+Connect ‘Em Up challenges problem solving skills and helps the researchers understand how decisions are made.

 Dr. Oliver Robinson / University College London – We have developed a game called Handling Emotion that aims to help people to focus on positive stimuli.
 It is based on a concept called attentional bias modification3 and the effectiveness of this game is being studied right now.

-Bruno Bonnechere / Université libre de Bruxelles – Bonnechere’s research aims to understand if Peak games can be used to assess clinical symptoms such as memory deficits.
-His research involves investigating the correlation between Peak games and two clinical cognitive assessments4.
+Bruno Bonnechere / Université libre de Bruxelles – Bonnechere’s research looked at whether Peak games can be used to assess clinical symptoms such as memory deficits.
+In a study published in the Journal of Alzheimer’s Disease in 2018, he found a correlation between seven Peak games and two clinical cognitive assessments4.

 Dr. Bettina Studer / Institute of Clinical Neuroscience, University of Dusseldorf & Department of Neurology, Mauritius Hospital Meerbusch - Effects of Peak games on cognitive abilities of patients with brain injury.